Thutmose IV: Burial and mummy

-Thutmose IV was buried in tomb KV43 the Valley of the Kings but his body was later moved to the mummy cache in room Jb in KV35, where it was discovered by Victor Loret in 1898.
+His body was later moved to the mummy cache in room Jb in KV35, where it was discovered by Victor Loret in 1898.
 An examination of his mummy conducted by Grafton Elliot Smith revealed that he was extremely emaciated at the time of his death.
 His height was given as 1.646 m (5 ft 4.8 in) but considering that the feet have been broken off post-mortem, his height in life would have been taller.
 The forearms are crossed over the chest, right over left.
 His hair, which is parted in the middle, is about 16 cm (6.3 in) long and dark reddish-brown.
 His ears are also pierced.
 Elliot Smith estimated his age to be 25–28 years or possibly older.
 He was succeeded to the throne by his son, Amenhotep III.

 Modern developments

 In 1980, James Harris and Edward F. Wente conducted X-ray examinations of New Kingdom Pharaoh's crania and skeletal remains, which included the mummified remains of Thutmose IV.
 The authors noted royal mummies like Thutmose IV showed features characteristic of North Mediterranean populations, or the Western World.

 In 2012 a surgeon at Imperial College London analysed the early death of Thutmose IV and the premature deaths of other Eighteenth Dynasty pharaohs (including Tutankhamun and Akhenaten).
 He concludes that their early deaths were likely as a result of a familial temporal epilepsy.
 This would account for both the untimely death of Thutmose IV and also his religious vision described on the Dream Stele, due to this type of epilepsy's association with intense spiritual visions and religiosity.

 His mummy has the inventory number CG 61073.
 In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.